No, you shouldn't request the 'right' teacher or class for your kid

 This seems like solid advice to me.

-And the family physician who wrote the piece laid out these three arguments to make her case.
+And the family physician who wrote the piece laid out these three arguments to make her case:

 - The school knows what it’s doing and has a lot of practice in placing children in classes.